• Skip to primary navigation

 • Flour – Like many of our baked goods, we use a combo of all-purpose flour and white whole wheat flour.
 We prefer this specific variety because it yields fluffier baked goods but still provides the nutrition from whole wheat flour.

 • Ripe Banana – This is a great way to use up bananas that have gone past their due date.
-In fact, overripe bananas are perfect for recipes like this!
 You can always peel them and toss them in the freezer until you’re ready to bake.
+If using frozen bananas, you’ll need to drain off any extra liquid from them when they thaw.

 Polly’s Testing Tips